karelia/MockServer/README.md

 NSString objects are also sent back, except for the constant CloseCommand string, which closes the connection instead.
 NSNumber objects are interpreted as times, in seconds, to pause before sending back further output.

+The server includes a facilty for loading these response arrays easily from a JSON file.

 ## Ports

 If you give the server no port, it is assigned one at random.
 You can discover this using the <[KSMockServer port]> property, so that